 That was one of the reasons why we decided to go with a camping membership from Harvest Hosts.
 There are so many different RV memberships available, but none of them offer such unique and luxury places to park your RV or travel trailer like Harvest Hosts.

 As a member, you are supporting small businesses such as vineyards, farms, breweries, and golf courses across the country.
-One of the perks is, that you get to stay there a night for free.
+One of the perks is, that you get to stay there a night with no camping fees.
 Unlike more traditional campgrounds, you park on a private property.
 Oftentimes, you may camp there by yourself or with 1 or 2 other travelers.
 No crowded RV parks, no through-traffic where you park, beautiful scenery and every stay is an adventure.

 A few weeks ago, we went on our first camping trip with our Airstream travel trailer.
 To pick out a destination, I used the Harvest Hosts app and found a variety of great vineyards only an hour driving distance from home.